ghostsnglitter/Game-Dev-Library/2_PreProduction.md

 Prototyping your game means creating a working model in order to test its feasibility, functionality, and fun factor.
 It's an essential step in game development that allows you to experiment with different mechanics, gameplay systems, and visual styles before committing to a full-scale production.
 It's an iterative process that can happen in parallel with [Creating A Game Design Document](#game-design-document).

-Consider the following tipps when creating a prototype for your game:
+Consider the following tips when creating a prototype for your game:
 - Stay *focused* on the specific thing you want to test.
 If it is a gameplay mechanic, use primitive shapes like circles and triangles to represent actors and objects.
 - Create a *paper prototype* as a low-cost way to quickly iterate on game mechanics and gameplay systems.
 - Do *playtests* and use feedback to refine the core mechanics and gameplay systems.